lazaronixon/sass-zero/README.md

 When you are sure about the style of your application you should make a copy of `breadboard.scss` and customize fonts, borders, and colors.

-You will need to remove the breadboard from application.css:
+You will need to remove the original breadboard from application.css:

 ```css
 *= require sass-zero/base